 Georgia human trafficking laws penalize trafficking activities under several different sections of the Georgia Code, including:

 Georgia human trafficking laws also provide assistance to victims:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 To find more information on Georgia human trafficking laws check the following links:

-Get a Free Review of Your Human Trafficking Case
+Get Legal Help with Your Human Trafficking Case in Georgia

 Georgia human trafficking laws carry severe penalties and prosecutions may include multiple counts, racketeering charges, and civil forfeiture issues.
-An experienced attorney's assistance can help you plan the kinds of complicated defenses necessary in such a situation.
-Contact a local lawyer for a free legal evaluation of the charges against you.
+If you're facing human trafficking charges in Georgia, it's a good idea to contact an experienced criminal defense attorney who can help you plan the kinds of complicated defenses necessary in such a situation.

 Contact a qualified attorney.